 More electric vehicle funding and grants confirmed

-While the Government announced the new date for the ban, it also confirmed that there will be an additional £1.3 billion for electrical vehicles charging infrastructure, £582 million in grants for those buying new zero and ultra-low emission cars and commercial vehicles, and nearly £500 million for the development and production of EV batteries.
+While the Government announced the new date for the ban, it confirmed that there will be £1.3 billion for electrical vehicles charging infrastructure, £582 million in grants for buying new zero ultra-low emission vehicles, and nearly £500 million for the development and production of EV batteries.

 It's time to start acting now

-Head of Consultancy at Lex Autolease, an organisation we closely work with, said: "This is a seismic step towards delivering on government's Road to Zero policy and one we are fully in support of.
+Head of Consultancy at Lex Autolease said: "This is a seismic step towards delivering on Government's Road to Zero policy and one we are fully in support of".
 However, it simply won't happen overnight.
-Petrol and diesel-powered cars accounted for 73% of new car sales this year so far (...)
-2030 will come around particularly quickly for businesses with large fleets of traditionally-fuelled cars and vans.
-With the new target, they'll have just over two replacement cycles to make the shift (...)
-Although more businesses are exploring switching to EVs already, today's announcement makes this transition much more pressing and firms will need to start to act now."
+Petrol and diesel-powered cars accounted for 73% of new car sales this year so far.
+2030 will come around remarkably quickly for businesses with large fleets of traditionally-fuelled cars and vans.
+With the new target, they'll have just over two replacement cycles to make the shift.
+Although more businesses are exploring switching to EVs already, today's announcement makes this transition much more pressing, and firms will need to start to act now."

-Society of Motor Manufacturers and Traders chief executive Mike Hawes reacted to the news saying: "We share the government's ambition for leadership in decarbonising road transport and are committed to the journey.
-Manufacturers have invested billions to deliver vehicles that are already helping thousands of drivers switch to zero, but this new deadline, fast-tracked by a decade, sets an immense challenge (...)
-We are pleased, therefore, to see the government accept the importance of hybrid transition technologies - which drivers are already embracing as they deliver carbon savings now - and commit to additional spending on purchase incentives."
+Society of Motor Manufacturers and Traders chief executive Mike Hawes said: "We share the Government's ambition for leadership in decarbonising road transport and are committed to the journey".
+Manufacturers have invested billions to deliver vehicles that are already helping thousands of drivers switch to zero.
+Still, this new deadline, fast-tracked by a decade, sets an immense challenge.
+We are pleased, therefore, to see the Government accept the importance of hybrid transition technologies.
+Which drivers are already embracing as they deliver carbon savings now - and commit to additional spending on purchase incentives."
 He also cautioned the announcement of funding for EV manufacturing: "Success will depend on reassuring consumers that they can afford these new technologies, that they will deliver their mobility needs and, critically, that they can recharge as easily as they refuel.
-For that, we look to others to step up and match our commitment (...)
-We will now work with the government on the detail of this plan, which must be delivered at a pace to achieve a rapid transition that benefits all of society, and safeguards UK automotive manufacturing and jobs."
+For that, we look to others to step up and match our commitment.
+We will now work with the Government on the detail of this plan, which must be delivered at a pace to achieve a rapid transition that benefits all of society, and safeguards UK automotive manufacturing and jobs."

-Leasing and rental industry body the BVRLA released a statement welcoming the Government's decision to take a phased approach: "All [BVRLA members] are committed to decarbonising, but some face a much harder challenge than others.
-Many fleet operators are unable to source appropriate EVs for their needs while others have a business model that struggles to absorb the additional cost and charging constraints of running EVs (...)
-2030 is an extremely aggressive phase-out target, but one that will be embraced by many drivers and fleet operators (...)
+Leasing and rental industry body, BVRLA, released a statement on the decision: "All [BVRLA members] are committed to decarbonising, but some face a much harder challenge than others.
+Many fleet operators are unable to source appropriate EVs for their needs.
+While others have a business model that struggles to absorb the additional cost and charging constraints of running EVs.
+2030 is an extremely aggressive phase-out target, but one that will be embraced by many drivers and fleet operators.
 The 2035 extension for plug-in and full hybrids provides an essential lifeline for those facing a greater zero-emission challenge.
-Vehicle rental companies and van fleet operators will be very relieved to have this additional breathing space but will need clarity on exactly what types of hybrid are in scope."
+Vehicle rental companies and van fleet operators will be very relieved to have this additional breathing space.
+Still, they will need clarity on exactly what types of hybrid are in scope."

-The BVRLA added that setting the new dates was only the start of the process: "Now the government needs to create the supportive environment that will enable fleets and motorists to step up to the challenge of decarbonising road transport.
+The BVRLA added: "Now the Government needs to create the supportive environment that will enable fleets and motorists to step up to the challenge of decarbonising road transport.
 It won't be easy, and it won't be cheap."

 How is Commerical Vehicle Contracts helping customers switch to electric vehicles?

-Commercial Vehicle Contracts is helping its customers switch to electric cars and vans by doing what we do best - offering the best electric car and electric van lease deals in the UK, with free Government EV grants and hassle-free vehicle leasing process.
+Commercial Vehicle Contracts is helping its customers switch to electric cars and vans by doing what we do best.
+Offering the best electric car and electric van lease deals in the UK, with free Government EV grants and a hassle-free vehicle leasing process.
 Have you checked out the popular Renault Kangoo ZE electric business van?
 Or perhaps our Mercedes eVito finance deal?
-We know that our customers are most concerned about the prices of the electric vehicle deals but if you lease instead of buying, you'll only pay fixed and affordable monthly rentals over 2 to 5 years depending on your chosen term.
+We know that our customers are most concerned about the prices of the electric vehicle deals.
+Still, suppose you lease instead of buying.
+In that case, you'll only pay fixed and affordable monthly rentals over 2 to 5 years, depending on your chosen term.
 You can then upgrade to the next electric car or van at the end of your contract.
-There are no hidden costs when you lease from CVC - we simply match our customers with the most suitable EV and leasing product, let them decide on the agreement terms (contract length, initial rental and mileage) and help them drive away in their new electric vehicle in no time.
+There are no hidden costs when you lease from CVC.
+We match our customers with the most suitable EV and leasing products.
+We let you decide on the agreement terms and help them drive away in their new electric vehicle in no time.